GrantTK13/Gernt-Discord-Bot-Code/README.md

 # Gernt-Discord-Bot-Code
 The code for the Gernt bot on Discord.
+Made with discord.py.